NethServer/ns8-core/doc/details.md

 #### Systemd units

-A module should always have at least one systemd unit to keep the service running.
+A module should have at least one Systemd unit to keep the service running.
-The systemd unit should:
+The Systemd unit should:
-- make sure the environment is always set: `EnvironmentFile=%S/state/environment`
-- make sure the working directory is always set: `WorkingDirectory=%S/state`
+- enable the service on boot
 - start and stop podman processes
 - ensure restart at least on failure

-- bind to the network with possible lowest privilege
-- enable the service on boot
+The Systemd unit can:
+- change the working directory to ease finding additional files: `WorkingDirectory=%S/state`
+- execute ancillary commands in `Exec*` steps with the `runagent` helper: `ExecStartPre=/usr/local/bin/runagent expand-templates`
+- import and use additional environment variables: `EnvironmentFile=%S/state/environment`

+When `EnvironmentFile=%S/state/environment` is used in Systemd service units, remember that the file syntax is not designed to be compatible with Systemd.
+Values are stored as raw values, i.e. special characters are not escaped or quoted:

+1. Limit the use of this technique to variables with controlled values, e.g. `IMAGE_URL`.
+2. Avoid storing and reading arbitrary strings, like randomly generated tokens, and values coming from the user's input.

 See [Dokuwiki unit](../dokuwiki/imageroot/systemd/user/dokuwiki.service) as an example.